mazwat/mazwat.github.io/final-submission-preparation.md

 ## Deliverable Elements

-You are required to submit a number of specifci componentas
+You are required to submit a number of specific components to complete the assignment.
+They are:

+### Repo

+You must submit a link to a repo that is fullly documented.
+By this we expect you to provide a readme.md or multiple that explain the function of the r